J-PLUS: The stellar mass function of quiescent and star-forming galaxies at 0.05 <= z <= 0.2: Discussion

-To investigate the division between quiescent and star-forming galaxies, we computed SMFs using six thresholds in the range $-11.0 < \log({\rm sSFR}_{\rm lim}) < -10.0$ dex.
-Figures~\ref{fig:q_smf_gaea} and \ref{fig:sf_smf_gaea} show the resulting quiescent and star-forming SMFs compared with the J-PLUS DR3 measurements and the GAEA2023 SMFs from \citet{de2024tracing}.
-We find that quiescent SMFs are particularly sensitive to the sSFR threshold at lower stellar masses, while the high-mass regime remains more stable.
-As expected, adopting a more negative sSFR limit increases the number of galaxies classified as star-forming, leading to a higher star-forming SMF and a corresponding decrease in the quiescent SMF.
+To investigate the division between Q and SF galaxies, we computed SMFs using six thresholds in the range $-11.0 < \log({\rm sSFR}_{\rm lim}) < -10.0$ dex.
+Figures~\ref{fig:q_smf_gaea} and \ref{fig:sf_smf_gaea} show the resulting Q and SF-SMFs compared with the J-PLUS DR3 measurements and the GAEA2023 SMFs from \citet{de2024tracing}.
+We find that Q-SMFs are particularly sensitive to the sSFR threshold at lower stellar masses, while the high-mass regime remains more stable.
+As expected, adopting a more negative sSFR limit increases the number of galaxies classified as SF, leading to a higher SF-SMF and a corresponding decrease in the Q-SMF.
 This effect is most pronounced below $\log(M_\star / \mathrm{M}_\odot) \sim 10.5$, where the population balance is more sensitive to classification.
 The best match to the J-PLUS DR3 SF-SMF occurs for thresholds near $\log({\rm sSFR}) = -10.0$, while the Q-SMF aligns better with $\log({\rm sSFR}) = -10.4$.
 The J-PLUS-derived separation value of $\log({\rm sSFR}) = -10.4$ dex thus represents a reasonable compromise for comparing populations in GAEA and J-PLUS.
-Nevertheless, the GAEA simulation predicts an excess of star-forming galaxies in the range $9.5 < \log(M_\star/\mathrm{M}_\odot) < 11.0$, which drives the total SMF above the observed values.
-Applying a stellar mass correction of $-0.3$ dex to the star-forming population in GAEA improves the agreement with J-PLUS DR3, as shown in Fig.~\ref{fig:sf_smf_gaea}.
+Nevertheless, the GAEA simulation predicts an excess of SF galaxies in the range $9.5 < \log(M_\star/\mathrm{M}_\odot) < 11.0$, which drives the total SMF above the observed values.
+Applying a stellar mass correction of $-0.3$ dex to the SF population in GAEA improves the agreement with J-PLUS DR3, as shown in Fig.~\ref{fig:sf_smf_gaea}.

 We find an offset between GAEA and J-PLUS DR3.
 While the SMF shapes agree well, the total SMF from GAEA2023 exceeds the observations by up to $\sim$0.3~dex at $\log(M_\star/\mathrm{M}_\odot) \sim 9.5$--$10.5$.
 Such differences are within the uncertainties discussed in \citet{delucia2024gaea}, who report comparable offsets when comparing GAEA2023 to the SMFs from \citet{muzzin2013evolution} and \citet{weaver2023cosmos2020}.